MansourM/ez-server-api/README.md

 [![](https://jitpack.io/v/MansourM/ez-server-api.svg)](https://jitpack.io/#MansourM/ez-server-api)

 # ez-server-api
-this is an unfinished api for personal use
+this is an WIP api, developed to make specific REST calls easy and fast to code.

 # Import: